yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01a-Concurrent_Programming.md

 - ### Advantages of Multi-threading
 A thread is faster to start, it is usually slow and complicated to start a process, because the operating system needs to devote a bunch of internal resources to manage the process.
 A thread is considered as a **lightweight process**.

 Secondly a thread takes lower overhead in running, a process has more overhead.
-One example of that is the operating needs to provide a lot of protection.
-So that one process will not accidentally step onto another process.
+One example of that is the operating needs to provide a lot of protection so that one process will not accidentally step onto another process.

 Communicating through shared memory is a lot faster than interprocess communication channels.